 There’s some dispute about whether she died from complications from a stroke, a brain hemorrhage, or an aneurism in one of the blood vessels that weaved their way through her brain.
 In any case, I told them the story (and yes, their teacher embellished a little) that just before her death, she went to the World’s Fair in St. Louis.
 She had been to the fair for the last three days, but on this day she had a strong headache.
 It was a hot August day and sometime in the early afternoon, in and amongst a crowd of people, she collapsed on the fair grounds.
 The police and medical people in attendance attributed the fall and her illness to the heat, and after a short time in a medical tent, they sent her home.
 There’s a report that said she was feeling much better, but on the ride home she felt nauseous and had to stop her carriage twice to vomit.
 By the time she entered the home where she was born, she was dizzy and her head felt as if it were straining to expand.

 Without eating or drinking, she removed her shoes, loosened her clothes, and took to her bed.
-My students are used to my somewhat exaggerated tales and they didn’t stop to ask any questions.
-I knew I had them – no one was talking and there wasn’t a single cell-phone in sight.
+My students have become accustomed to my somewhat exaggerated tales and they didn’t stop to ask any questions.
+I knew I had them – no one was talking and there wasn’t a single cellphone in sight.

 “Kate decided to call her son,” I continued on with the story.
 The telephone was recent invention, but St. Louis was one of the cities where they were widely used.
 She didn’t want him to worry and for some reason she felt it was important to call him.
 She told him about the collapse and said she’d see him in the next day or so.